Epsy Campbell Barr: Early life and education

+Family

+Campbell is a descendant of Jamaican migrants and carries the name of her grandmother, Epsy, whom she considers her main life inspiration, as narrated in the book "Luchadoras" by the Inter-American Institute for Cooperation on Agriculture (IICA).
+According to the publication, her early political battles were won within her own home, being part of a large family—five sisters and two brothers:

+Her sister Sasha is a renowned singer, journalist, and presenter.
+Her sister Shirley is an anthropologist, activist, and Afro-Costa Rican poet, author of the poem "Rotundamente negra", which has become a symbol for Afro-descendant women in Latin America.
+Her sister Doris is a professional actress, dancer, and contemporary dance instructor at the National Dance Workshop, while her other siblings—Narda, Luis, and Gustavo Campbell—have maintained more discreet profiles.

+Campbell has been married since 2015 to Costa Rican entrepreneur Berny Venegas Durán.

 Organizations

 Epsy Campbell has been the head of the Center for Women of African Descent, the Alliance of Leaders of African descent in Latin America and the Caribbean, and the Black Parliament of the Americas.
 She has participated in several conferences and meetings around the world, such as the Fourth World Conference on Women in Beijing, China, the III World Conference Against Racism in Durban, South Africa, the World Conference on the Environment, Eco 92, Rio de Janeiro, Brazil, and the First Encounter of Black Women of Latin America and the Caribbean, held in Santo Domingo, Dominican Republic.
 She was Coordinator of the Women's Forum for Central American Integration of the Network of Afro-Caribbean and Afro-Latin American Women and organizer of the Second Meeting of Afro-Caribbean and Afro-Latin American Women in San Jose, Costa Rica.
-Campbell is also member of the Washington D.C. based think tank The Inter-American Dialogue.
+Campbell is also member of the Washington D.C.–based think tank The Inter-American Dialogue.
 She has written books and articles on topics such as democracy, inclusion, political and economic participation of women, people of African descent, sexism and racism, among others.
 She is an expert on issues of social development, equity, political participation of women and African descent.

-2014 presidential bid
+Political career

+Campbell was a deputy of the Citizen Action Party for the 2002–2006 term, serving as leader from 2003 to 2006 and as the party's president from 2005 to 2009.

 After serving in the legislature for four years (2002–2006) and running for vice president in 2006, Campbell decided to seek the nomination of the PAC.
 She traveled the country in an RV, taking her anti-corruption and accountability message to PAC voters.
 Three other candidates vied to represent PAC in the 2014 national elections: Juan Carlos Mendoza, Luis Guillermo Solís, and Ronald Solís Bolaños.
-As of February, 2013, she was the most popular opposition candidate; however, she bowed out of the race to Luis Guillermo Solís.
+As of February 2013, she was the most popular opposition candidate; however, she bowed out of the race to Luis Guillermo Solís.
 Solís became Costa Rica's president elect in March 2014.